VARoDeK/MyNotes/Arch/1_install_Arch_CUI.md

 ## 3 - Time Zone
 Now find out your time zone.

-* find the `Region` by running command: `$ ls /usr/share/zoneinfo`.
+* Figure out your `Region` by running command: `$ ls /usr/share/zoneinfo`.
+It will list the region names present in the system.
+You need to see the region name for your location.
 For example, in my case, region is 'Asia'.
-* find the `city` by running command: `$ ls /usr/share/zoneinfo/Region`.
+* Once you have got 'Region' you can figure out your `city` by running command: `$ ls /usr/share/zoneinfo/Region`.
 For example, I will run the command, `$ ls /usr/share/zoneinfo/Asia`.
 * Hence my Region is Asia and City is Kolkata.

 Run the command: